The ultimate guide to website monitoring solutions

 2. Application Performance Monitoring (APM)

 Some recognisable brands include New Relic, Dynatrace and ThousandEyes and these are ideal for enterprises with lots of infrastructure, but who aren’t solely focused on their website.
 APMs monitor and manage the performance and availability of applications and deep network monitoring.
-They strive to detect and diagnose complex application performance issues to maintain a level of service.
+They strive to detect and diagnose complex application performance issues (internal monitoring) to maintain a level of service.
 In our list below, APMs are referenced as being a GENERALIST.

 And the two categories that are linked with website monitoring but aren’t strictly website monitoring: